21

 [165] Detailed and systematic confirmation of the reservation by any means - 4 points

-• its reservation (room, dates of stay)
+• their reservation (room, dates of stay)

 • the additional services they have already booked (and those they may add)